BinLiu9205/Udacity_DL_dog_classifier/README.md

 ### Ready to submit your project?

 Click on the "Submit Project" button in the classroom and follow the instructions to submit!

+### Above is the information downloaded from Udacity Deep learning Nanodegree

+The files in this repository are modified and adapted from the Udacity DL Nanodegree, Project 2 Dog Classification.
+The Jupyter Notebook file included the essential data to build an APP able to distinguish human and dog faces.
+The APP can also classify the dog breed with the from scratch model or the transfer model.
+You can select the more suitable model based on different criterion.

+The html file includes the result of tested images.